ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 Release 2.0.0 has been tested against all the valid elements and attributes of Liquibase 3.6.1

-**This release has breaking changes,** so make sure to read all the information in this section before upgrading.
+**Release 2.0.0 has breaking changes,** so make sure to read all the information in this section before upgrading.

 There are several breaking changes with this version of the DSL: